Securrency-OSS/mirai/docs/docs/basics/actions.md

 # Mirai Action

-MiraiAction is a callback that lets you handle all your callbacks of flutter widgets in Mirai widgets.
+This page describes how to bind flutter widget events or actions to Json widget model in `Mirai`.
+For instance, to define an action on user input or on press of a button.
+Actions are divided into two main types:- navigation and network request.

 ## Reference

 ### Model

-MiraiAction model is a dart @freezed model class defined in dart for the json model vlaues being passed in the widget json.
-It has the following parameters.
+MiraiAction model is a dart [@freezed](https://pub.dev/packages/freezed) class defined in dart for the json model vlaues in the `Mirai` widget json.
+It has the following properties.

 | Parameter       | Type                                            | Description                                                                |